 1. Founders and co-founders

 If you are the sole founder of your company, determining your own stake can be fairly straightforward.
-However, if you have a co-founder or co-founders, determining how equity should be distributed among all founders is an important decision that should not be taken likely.
+However, if you have a co-founder (or multiple co-founders), determining how equity should be distributed among the parties involved is an important decision that should not be taken lightly.

-Risk — Are all co-founders facing the same amount of risk by pursuing this venture?
-If one founder is taking on more risk than another, such as quitting their full-time job or investing more capital initially, that should be a considered when dividing equity.
+- Risk — Are all co-founders facing the same amount of risk by pursuing this venture?
+If one founder is taking on more risk than another, such as quitting their full-time job or investing more capital initially?
+Those potential factors should be considered when dividing equity.

-Level of commitment — In the initial stages, many co-founders work to build their companies for little to no pay.
-However, if one co-founder has taken on more demanding roles and responsibilities, or has demonstrated greater commitment to helping the business succeed, that could be a factor when determining equity.
+- Level of commitment — In the initial stages, many co-founders work to build their companies for little to no pay.
+However, if one co-founder has taken on more demanding roles and responsibilities — or has demonstrated a greater commitment to helping the business succeed — that could be a factor when determining equity.

-Innovation — If the company revolves around a co-founder’s idea or unique research and their partners perform other duties, ownership of the original idea can be considered when sharing equity.
+- Innovation — If the company revolves around a co-founder’s idea or unique research while their partners perform other duties, ownership of the original idea can be considered when sharing equity.
 However, if the company was founded from a joint idea, splitting equally can also be an option.